charbonnierg/public-hiring-test/PULL_REQUEST.md

     - IMO, it also **violates the first requirement of the exercice** which is: `Stack: NestJs + TypeORM + Postgres`.
 Using `redis` would introduce a new technology in the stack.

 4. **Pending inserts in SQL tables and polling**:
-    - Upon creating a product in the SQL table, a trigger is fired and **inserts a row in a `pending_footprint_score` table**.
+    - Upon creating a product in the SQL table, a trigger is fired and **inserts a row in a `pending_carbon_footprint` table**.
-    - Every `n` seconds, a worker checks the `pending_footprint_score` table and calculates the carbon footprint for the products that are not yet calculated.
+    - Every `n` seconds, a worker checks the `pending_carbon_footprint` table and calculates the carbon footprint for the products that are not yet calculated.
-    - The result is stored in the `footprint_score` table.
+    - The result is stored in the `carbon_footprint_contribution` table.
     - The user can retrieve the result using a `GET` endpoint once the result is stored.
     - This solution is a compromise between the previous two solutions.
     - It is more complex to implement than the first solution, but it is simpler than the third solution.